How do I apply for college? How you can help your teen!

 Schools are sending information to prospective students via email and snail mail.
 It is such fun for your teen to receive all of these!
 Now, it’s time to begin the process of applying to colleges. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 Pin for later!